octacian/protplus/README.md

 * `protshow`: Highlight protected region
 * `protowner`: Get or change the owner of a region
 * `protmember`: Get or change the member list of a region
+* `protflags`: Get or set flags for a protected area

 Authors of media (textures, models, and sounds)
 -----------------------------------------------